nicklockwood/layout/README.md

 ])
 ```

 Swift enum values cannot be set automatically using the Objective-C runtime, but if the underlying type of the property matches the `rawValue` (as is the case for most Objective-C APIs) then it's typically not necessary to also provide a custom `setValue(forExpression:)` implementation.
-You'll have to determine this by testing it on a per-case basis.
+You'll have to determine this by testing it on a case-by-case basis.

 ## Custom Constructor Arguments

 By default, Layout automatically instantiates views using the `init(frame:)` designated initializer, with a size of zero.
-Sometimes, however, views provide an alternate constructor that accepts one or more arguments that can't be set later.
-In these cases it is necessary to implement a custom constructor.
+But sometimes views have an alternative constructor that accepts one or more arguments that can't be changed later.
+In these cases it is necessary to manually expose this constructor to Layout.

-To implement a custom view constructor, create an extension as follows:
+To expose a custom view constructor, create an extension as follows:

 ```swift
 extension MyView {